arangodb/docs/3.6/drivers/js-reference-route.md

 ---
 layout: default
-description: Route instances provide access for arbitrary HTTP requests
+description: Route API
 ---
 # Route API

-_Route_ instances provide access for arbitrary HTTP requests.
+`Route` instances provide access for arbitrary HTTP requests.
 This allows easy access to Foxx services and other HTTP APIs not covered by the driver itself.

 ## route.route

+`route.route(path?, headers?): Route`

-`route.route([path], [headers]): Route`
+`route.route(headers?): Route`

-Returns a new _Route_ instance for the given path (relative to the current route) that can be used to perform arbitrary HTTP requests.
+Returns a new `Route` instance for the given path (relative to the current route) that can be used to perform arbitrary HTTP requests.

 **Arguments**